hartwigmedical/hmftools/orange/README.md

 ### Version History and Download Links
 - Upcoming
   - Variants with a phased inframe canonical effect are dedup'ed prior to reporting.
+  - Variants with canonical synonymous impact but reportable worst impact are added to potentially interesting variants.
 - [1.9](https://github.com/hartwigmedical/hmftools/releases/tag/orange-v1.9)
   - Proper support for RNA
     - Add (mandatory) `driver_gene_panel_tsv` and `known_fusion_file` inputs to support interpretation of isofox results